 Don’t limit your creativity to pictures only and feel free to add to the Moodboard any info that you find useful or inspiring, be it a sketch or a side note.
 This will not only add a personal touch to your work but also help to communicate ideas on a much better level.

 Mood boards are a great way to start the design phase.
-We hope that you will find our tips useful and they will help you to make your Mood boards even better!
-Got more Mood board tips to share, let us know in the comments!
+We hope that you will find our tips useful and they will help you to make your mood boards even better!